 RELATED: Introduction to the #BusyBoycott

-This program challenges participants to buck the norm by reevaluating why they’re so busy and whether that busyness is truly necessary.
-The first week’s challenge forced me to evaluate how I let my busy schedule dictate my conversations with others by banning the word “busy” from my vocabulary.
+The Busy Boycott challenges participants to buck the norm by reevaluating why they’re so busy and whether that busyness is truly necessary.
+The first week’s challenge forced me to evaluate how I let my busy schedule dictate my conversations with others.
+During this week’s challenge by banning the word “busy” from my vocabulary.

 The Busy Boycott: Week 2, Challenge 2 Recap